kach/nearley/README.md

 Including a file imports *all* of the nonterminals defined in it, as well as any JS, macros, and config options defined there.

-## Using a specialized lexer
+## Tokenizers

+By default, nearley splits the input into characters.
+This is called scannerless parsing.

-A lexer breaks down the input into a list of tokens, e.g. it lexes `512 + 10` into `["512", " ", "+", " ", "10"]`.
+A tokenizer splits the input into larger units called tokens, as a separate stage before parsing.
+For example, it lexes `512 + 10` into `["512", " ", "+", " ", "10"]`.

-nearley does this for you with a built-in lexer.
-However, using a specialized lexer can bring large performance gains and other benefits:
+Using a tokenizer has many benefits--it:

-- In many cases, it makes things faster by more than an order of magnitude.
+- Often makes things faster by more than an order of magnitude.
 - Allows you to write cleaner, more maintainable grammars.
 The idea is to explcitly list all possible token types.
 - Helps to avoid ambiguity in the grammar.
 A lexer can confidently tell that `className` is not keyword `class` and `Name` after it.